facebookresearch/nevergrad/docs/parametrization.md

-# Instrumentation
+# Parametrization

-**Please note that this document is deprecated, you should now refer to [parametrization.md](parametrization.md)**

-The aim of instrumentation is to turn a piece of code with parameters you want to optimize into a function defined on an n-dimensional continuous data space in which the optimization can easily be performed.
-For this, discrete/categorical arguments must be transformed to continuous variables, and all variables concatenated.
-The instrumentation subpackage will help you do thanks to:
+**Please note that parametrization is still a work in progress with heavy changes comming soon!
+We are trying to update it to make it simpler and simpler to use (all feedbacks are welcome ;) ), with the side effect that there will be breaking changes.**

+The aim of parametrization is to specify what are the parameters that the optimization should be performed upon.
+The parametrization subpackage will help you do thanks to:
-- the `variables` modules providing priors that can be used to define each argument.
+- the `parameter` modules providing classes that should be used to specify each parameter.
 - the `Instrumentation`, and `InstrumentedFunction` classes which provide an interface for converting any arguments into the data space used for optimization, and convert from data space back to the arguments space.
 - the `FolderFunction` which helps transform any code into a Python function in a few lines.
 This can be especially helpful to optimize parameters in non-Python 3.6+ code (C++, Octave, etc...) or parameters in scripts.

+turn a piece of code with parameters you want to optimize into a function defined on an n-dimensional continuous data space in which the optimization can easily be performed, and define how these parameters can be mutated and combined together.

 ## Variables

 6 types of variables are currently provided:
-- `SoftmaxCategorical(items)`: converts a list of `n` (unordered) categorial items into an `n`-dimensional space.
+- `Choice(items)`: describes a parameter which can take values within the provided list of (usually unordered categorical) items, and for which transitions are global (from one item to any other item).
 The returned element will be sampled as the softmax of the values on these dimensions.
 Be cautious: this process is non-deterministic and makes the function evaluation noisy.
-- `OrderedDiscrete(items)`: converts a list of (ordered) discrete items into a 1-dimensional variable.
-The returned value will depend on the value on this dimension: low values corresponding to first elements of the list, and high values to the last.
-- `UnorderedDiscrete(items)`: converts a list of (ordered) discrete items into a 1-dimensional variable.
-The returned value will depend on the value on this dimension: low values corresponding to first elements of the list, and high values to the last.
-The behavior is exactly the same as OrderedDiscrete variables -- the optimizer is just informed, by the instrumentation, that the order should not be used.
-- `Gaussian(mean, std)`: normalizes a `n`-dimensional variable with independent Gaussian priors (1-dimension per value).
-- `Array(dim1, ...)`: casts the data from the optimization space into a `np.ndarray` of any shape, to which some transforms can be applied
-  (see `asscalar`, `affined`, `exponentiated`, `bounded`).
+- `TransitionChoice(items)`: describes a parameter which can take values within the provided list of (usually ordered) items, and for which transitions are local (from one item to close items).
+- `Array(shape)`: describes a `np.ndarray` of any shape.
+The bounds of the array and the mutation of this array can be specified (see `set_bounds`, `set_mutation`).
 This makes it a very flexible type of variable.
-Eg. `Array(2, 3).bounded(0, 2)` encodes for an array of shape `(2, 3)`, with values bounded between 0 and 2.
+Eg. `Array(shape=(2, 3)).set_bounds(0, 2)` encodes for an array of shape `(2, 3)`, with values bounded between 0 and 2.
-- `Scalar(dtype)`: casts the data from the optimization space into a float (the default) or an int.
-It is equivalent to `Array(1).asscalar(dtype)` and all `Array` methods are therefore available.
+- `Scalar(dtype)`: describes a float (the default) or an int. and all `Array` methods are therefore available.
 Note that `Gaussian(a, b)` is equivalent to `Scalar().affined(a, b)`.
-- `Log(a_min, a_max)`: for log distributed data between two bounds.
-Under the hood this uses an `Scalar` with an appropriate set of transforms (including clipping for the bounds).
+- `Log(a_min, a_max)`: describes log distributed data between two bounds.
+Under the hood this uses an `Scalar` with appropriate specifications for bounds and mutations.

 ## Instrumentation